skills-kr/idea-to-app-with-spark/README.md

-# Building Web Apps with GitHub Spark
+# Build a Web App with GitHub Spark

-_Learn how to create, customize, and share web applications using natural language with GitHub Spark - no coding experience required._
+_Create, customize, and publish a web application to solve your unique problem (or hobby) by just describing it - no coding required._

 ## Welcome

-- **Who is this for**: Beginners with ideas who want to build web applications without coding experience
+- **Who is this for**: Anyone with an idea to solve a problem or make their hobby easier, but is unsure how to get started.
-- **What you'll learn**: How to use GitHub Spark to create functional web applications through natural language conversation
+- **What you'll learn**: How to create a web application by simply describing it, like you would to a friend/coworker.
 - **What you'll build**: You'll create a web application tailored to solve a work task, personal passion, or niche hobby.
-Your app will include interactive features, data storage, and AI capabilities.
+It will include interactive features, data storage, and even AI capabilities.
 - **Prerequisites**:

   - A paid tier of GitHub Copilot (Copilot Pro+ or Copilot Enterprise)
   - Basic familiarity with web browsing and GitHub navigation

-- **How long**: This exercise takes less than 2 hours to complete.
+- **How long**: This exercise takes less than 1 hour to complete.

 In this exercise, you will: